Rishabh672003/dotfiles/README.md

 sudo pacman -Sy yadm
 ```

-#### i would say fork this repo and then install it using yadm here the way you do it so just change the github link to your fork
+#### I would say fork this repo and then install it using yadm here the way you do it so just change the github link to your fork

 ```
 yadm clone https://github.com/Rishabh672003/dotfiles